heroku-examples/analytics-with-kafka-redshift-metabase/README.md

 This is an example project of showing how Salesforce and Heroku Postgres can be synced using [Heroku Connect](https://www.heroku.com/connect).

+Please setup your Salesforce and Heroku Connect following [this documentation](./HerokuConnect.md).

 ## Data Demo Structure

 This project uses `viz` for the web interface to show the chart that represents supply and demand using `fulfillment order` and `purchase order` of products in specific categories in Salesforce.